 If you’re new to hydroponics or just looking to add another simple system to your hydroponic garden I definitely recommend building a DWC hydroponic system.

-When you’re done building your DWC hydroponic system be sure to share pictures of it in the Hobby Hydroponics Facebook Page!
+When you’re done building your DWC hydroponic system be sure to share pictures of it on with the Hobby Hydroponics Facebook Group!